pschool-in/curriculum/content/social/lifeskills-3.md

 True:
 Time is majorly divided into past, present, and future.
 Historical buildings help us to understand the history, that has happened in the past.
-“The train may come late” is a future tense.
+“The train may come late” is future tense.

 False:
 Time is not measured by any instruments.